 - Students in the TE-ELED program complete numerous fieldwork assignments.
 Students are expected to provide time in their weekly schedule to accomplish fieldwork assignments during typical public school hours (M-F, 7:00 am-3:30 pm) and to arrange their own transportation to fieldwork sites.

 - Advancement through the program requires attendance at five Teacher Education Workshops (EDU-TEW1 through EDU-TEW5).
 These are one-time meetings held each semester in multiple sections: See the Course Sequence Plans in the Teacher Education Handbook for details.
 Each workshop provides guidance for completing the next set of requirements for the program.
 Those who do not meet the benchmark requirements will not be permitted to proceed in the program.

 - Students must earn a B- or better in all endorsement-specific courses.
-Student must demonstrate a 3.0 cumulative GPA, a 3.0 GPA in the major, and pass the PRAXIS II examination before applying for the Teaching Internship (e.g. Student Teaching).
+Student must demonstrate a 3.0 cumulative GPA, a 3.0 GPA in the major or a 30-credit content concentration, and pass the PRAXIS II examination before applying for the Teaching Internship (e.g., Student Teaching).

 - Students will participate in three interviews spread throughout the program: Entry Interview, Midway Interview, and Exit Interview.
 Expect these to be one hour, on campus.